Flag of Wheeling, West Virginia: History

 The former banner of the city originated from a contest held by the Wheeling Elks Lodge 28 in 1964.
 The winning design was submitted by Mr. and Mrs. Robert Emblem.
 It was first unveiled that same year, at Oglebay Park.
 However, in spite of this unveiling, the banner was not officially adopted by city council in 1988.
 Despite the official adoption of the banner, it went largely unnoticed.
-On the top left is Fort Henry — a military siege formely located in the city — and the bottom right is the present state of the city.
+On the top left is Fort Henry — a military siege formerly located in the city — and the bottom right is the present state of the city.
 The arrow in the middle represented forward movement.
 The current flag was adopted in 2018, ahead of Wheeling's 250th anniversary celebrations.
 The flag was created by the Wheeling 250 Committee and adopted on September 4th.
 Since then, the flag has garnered an A grade out of 312 flags from the North American Vexillological Association, being one of 25 banners to do so.